Nitrogen2Oxygen/SaveFileSync/README.md

 1. Clone the repository: `git clone https://github.com/<Name>/SaveFileSync.git`
 2. Open the containing `SaveFileSync` folder as an IntelliJ project.
    The settings from the `.idea` folder should load the environment properly.
-   Adjust anything if necessary.
 3. Make your changes if necessary
 4. To build, simply run IntelliJ's **Build** command and run `mvn install` from the sidebar or terminal.
-This will package all dependencies inside the `/out/SaveFileSync.jar` file.
+This will package all dependencies inside the `/target/SaveFileSync.jar` file.
    For guidelines for contributing, see [Contributing](#Contributing)